 Guidance and Counseling

 The Guidance Office provides student services in the area of academics and personal counseling.
 The members of the Guidance Staff meet with students on a regular basis to assist them in areas of concern.
 These concern areas include course selection, course load, grades, and general academic matters.
 The staff also provides assistance to students who are experiencing any kind of personal difficulties at school or at home.
-Below are descriptions of these supports at each grade level.

 Students are rostered for an advisory period once per cycle class.
 This class meets with the Freshmen Guidance Counselor to discuss a number of issues including transition to high school and study skills.
 In addition to class time, each freshmen will meet with the Freshmen Guidance Counselor during the year, as needed.
 Students with documented learning differences may also be a part of the David Program.
 Freshmen year is also the time when the LIGHTS Team will begin to identify students they will work with.